leonicolas/computer-8bits/README.md

 ## The RAM

-The RAM (Random Access Memory) is responsable for store values with 8-bits each (word size).
+The RAM (Random Access Memory) is responsible for store values with 8-bits each (word size).
 This values will include the program binary and the program variables.

 ### The DRAM and SRAM